 True to social media, these cube houses are a wonder to see and a fine reason to visit Rotterdam on their own.

 Designed by architect, Piet Blom in 1984, these yellow geometric houses represent a village within a city, with the concept that each house represents a tree and the houses collectively, a forest.

 Tilted to a 45-degree angle, the cube houses are designed to optimise space and one, Kijk-Kubus, is a museum you can explore internally for under 5 euros.

 *As one of the best things to see and do in Rotterdam – why not use your Rotterdam Card to get discounted entry to view one of the Cube House inside?*

 Where to stay in Rotterdam

 Looking for some unique accommodation during your time in Rotterdam.
 Why not stay in one of the iconic cube houses for a truly unique place to stay in Rotterdam?
 StayOkay has opened a hostel in the larger cube houses, providing unique accommodation for visitors to the city.

 Not sure you want to open your window to the droves of tourists descending on the Cube Houses..?

 Ultra cool Citizen M Hotel is located a one-minute walk from the Cube Houses – I could even see the top of them from my hotel window.

 Citizen M welcomes all travellers staying at the hotel, has unique touches to give a Netherlands feel and has a modern vibe, which only compliments its location overlooking the Cube Houses and Markthal.

 This techy hotel even has an iPad to work the blinds, lights, and tv!

 Hotel New York

 Away from the techy hotels, If you want to learn more about the history of Rotterdam, prior to the devastation of the city in World War II; Hotel New York is the place for you.
-The hotel is the former head office for the Holland-America line, where the Dutch left the devastation of war to seek a new life in America.
+The hotel is the former head office for the Holland-America line, where many Dutch citizens fled the devastation of war to seek a new life in America.
 Now a national heritage site, the hotel gives a glimpse into old-world Rotterdam.
 I have it on good authority that it’s worth visiting Hotel New York for the food alone!